NoRedInk/elm-assets-loader/README.md

 AssetPath "star.png"
 ```

-will be compiled to JS by elm-webpack-loader:
+will be compiled to JavaScript by elm-webpack-loader:

 ```js
 _user$project$My_Assets$AssetPath("star.png")